-Abiotic factors make up for much of the variation seen between different ecosystems.
-By determining the availability of such essential resources as sunlight, water, oxygen, and minerals, abiotic factors determine which organisms can survive in a given place.
+Abiotic factors make up much of the variation seen between different ecosystems.
+By determining the availability of essential resources such as sunlight, water, oxygen, and minerals, abiotic factors influence which organisms can survive in a given place.

-What follows are just a few examples of how abiotic factors can shape ecosystems by determining which organisms can live in them, and what those organisms must do to survive.
+The following are a few examples of how abiotic factors can shape ecosystems by determining which organisms can live in them, and what those organisms must do to survive.

 Abiotic factors may also include added challenges to life forms, such as temperature extremes, high winds, or even pollution.
-Indeed, human pollution has become an important factor in determining which life forms survive in some ecosystems.
+Human activity has also become an important factor in determining which life forms survive in some ecosystems.

 Perhaps the most obvious biome that is determined by abiotic factors is the desert.
-Because of their low rainfall, deserts develop ecosystems very different from those of any other habitat.
+Because of low rainfall, deserts develop ecosystems that are highly distinct from those of any other habitat.

 Between the low rainfall and the often extreme temperatures, deserts develop unique organisms and food chains.

-At the other end of the spectrum of biomes, tropical rainforests are one of the wettest ecosystems on Earth.
-To be classified as a rainforest, an area must receive at least 75 inches (190cm) of rain per year.
-Most rainforests get well over 100 inches (254cm) annually.
+At the other end of the spectrum, tropical rainforests are one of the wettest ecosystems on Earth.
+To be classified as a rainforest, an area must receive at least 75 inches (190 cm) of rain per year.
+Most rainforests get well over 100 inches (254 cm) annually.

 Tropical rainforests are rainforests located in the tropics.
 The tropics form a belt around the equator and receive a great deal of sunlight throughout the year, resulting in warm temperatures and mild seasons.

-Due to their warm, wet climates, rainforests develop extremely dense, lush, and complex ecosystems.
-Rainforests are unique in that they consist of life layered on top of life – most scientists divide tropical rainforests into six different layers, each of which hosts different types of life!
+Due to their warm and wet climates, rainforests develop extremely dense, lush, and complex ecosystems.
+Rainforests are unique in that they consist of life layered on top of life.
+Most scientists divide tropical rainforests into six different layers, each of which hosts different types of life!

-The topmost layer of the rainforest, or “canopy” receives the most sunlight, while the bottom-most layers receive very little sunlight because of shade from plants in the other layers.
+The topmost layer of the rainforest – the “canopy” – receives the most sunlight, while the bottom-most layers receive very little sunlight because of shade from plants in the other layers.
 This impacts the species that are able to grow in these layers.

-Tundra is another unique type of biome that is created by abiotic factors.
+Another unique type of biome created by abiotic factors is the tundra.

-Tundras are located in the north polar region, where they receive so little light and heat from the sun that only a thin, top layer of soil thaws sufficiently to allow plant growth.
+Tundras are located in the north polar region, where they receive very little light and heat from the sun.
+As a result, only a thin, top layer of soil thaws sufficiently to allow plant growth.
 A deep layer of soil, called subsoil, can remain frozen for thousands of years.

-Because the subsoil remains frozen, trees, which require deep roots, cannot grow in the tundra.
-Instead, grasses and other small plants which can grow in the thin soil flourish.
+Because the subsoil remains frozen, trees (which require deep roots) cannot grow in the tundra.
+Instead, grasses and other small plants that can grow in the thin soil flourish.

-The ocean plays host to some unique abiotic factors.
-For one thing, the ocean contains salt.
-For another, it has the attribute of depth, which effects the amount of sunlight that sea life receives.
+The ocean hosts some unique abiotic factors.
+Notably, the ocean contains salt.
+It also has the attribute of depth, which affects the amount of sunlight that sea life receives.

-The saltiness of the ocean is quite important for the animals living there.
-All of them must adapt to prevent the ocean’s salt from disrupting their biochemistry.
-Dolphins that swim in the ocean get all of their water from their prey animals, because the salt water would dehydrate them if they drank it.
-Some fish, in fact, can survive only in salt water because they have adapted so well to the environment.
+The saltiness of the ocean is important for the animals living there.
+All creatures must adapt to prevent the ocean’s salt from disrupting their biochemistry.
+Dolphins that swim in the ocean get all of their water from their prey animals because the saltwater would dehydrate them.
+Some fish can survive only in saltwater because they have adapted so well to the environment.

-The ocean, like the rainforest, also has a number of different zones which receive different amounts of sunlight, and host very different types of life.
+The ocean, like the rainforest, also has a number of different zones that receive different amounts of sunlight and host very different types of life.
 This is because water itself both blocks out and absorbs sunlight.

 Life in the topmost zone of the ocean, called the epipelagic zone, receives a large amount of sunlight.
 This is where photosynthetic ocean life, like coral and seaweed, is found.

-The abyssopelagic zone at the bottom of the ocean, by contrast, receives almost no sunlight.
-This part of the ocean hosts strange sea creatures, some of whom actually cannot survive at the surface because their body structures depend on the high water pressure at depth.
+By contrast, the abyssopelagic zone at the bottom of the ocean receives almost no sunlight.
+This part of the ocean hosts strange sea creatures, some of which cannot survive at the surface because their body structures depend on the high water pressure at depth.

-The very deep trenches of the ocean contain an even colder, darker zone called the “hadeopelagic.”
+The very deep trenches of the ocean contain an even colder, darker zone called the “hadopelagic.”
 This zone is named after the Greek underworld.